-The second term is the import channel of the elasticity of TFPR with respect to the RER, which affects the elasticity of TFPR negatively.
+The second term is the import channel of the elasticity of TFPE with respect to the RER, which affects the elasticity of TFPE negatively.
 It operates through changes in marginal costs due to changes in the imports of intermediate inputs.
-These changes in importing of intermediates imply transitory changes in TFPR.
-They can be further divided into two terms: an extensive margin, which measures the change in the probability to import weighted by the average probability to import.38 The import channel is more relevant in the presence of a larger fraction of importers and a higher import intensity.
+These changes in importing of intermediates imply transitory changes in TFPE.
+They can be further divided into two terms: an extensive margin, which measures the change in the probability to import weighted by the average import intensity; and an intensive margin, which measures the change in import intensity weighted by the average probability to import.33 The import channel is more relevant in the presence of a larger fraction of importers and a higher import intensity.